These are the best places to travel this summer

 How do you even begin to choose the best beach in the Philippines?
-With 7641 islands to choose from, you could throw a dart at a map and be confident of finding sandy shores and turquoise waters.
+With 7641 islands to choose from, most of them circled by teeming coral reefs and sparkling sand, you could throw a dart at a map and be confident of finding somewhere stunning to lay down your towel.

-For decades, the Philippines has drawn travelers eager to trade skyscrapers for towering coconut trees.
-Sunseekers flock to islands such as Boracay, Bohol, Cebu and Coron, finding gleaming white beaches and vibrant dive sites just a short flight from Manila.
+For decades, the Philippines has drawn travelers eager to trade skyscrapers and city bustle for sea breezes and towering coconut trees.
+Sunseekers flock to islands such as Boracay, Bohol, Cebu and Coron, finding gleaming white beaches and vibrant dive sites just a short hop from Manila.
+You don't even have to leave Luzon, the archipelago's largest island, to find a dreamy stretch of sand.

-Reaching some of the best beaches involves inter-island flights, overland journeys and multiple sea crossings, but this is part of the charm of travel in the Philippines.
-Those willing to step off the beaten track will find blissfully uncrowded shores, year-round warm weather and an even warmer welcome from locals.
+Reaching some of the best beaches can involve inter-island flights, overland bus journeys and multiple sea crossings by public ferry, but this is part of the charm of travel in the Philippines.
+Those willing to step off the beaten track will find idyllic islands that lie blissfully beyond the mass tourism map, blessed with year-round warm weather and an even warmer welcome from local islanders.

 Whether it's your first time in the Philippines or your fifteenth, here's our pick of the best islands for beach lovers.